 blobs, ropes and balls of a white fluffy material.

-The material has not been sampled or analysed however its
+The material has not been analysed however its

 deliquescence would infer that it is a nitrate (eg nitre).